BlagovestChorev/BlagovestChorev/README.md

 - 👋 Hi, I’m Blagovest Chorev
 - 👀 I’m interested in Formiula 1, Fitness & Football.
-- 🌱 I’m currently learning JavaScript fundamental in SoftUni
+- 🌱 I’m currently learning JavaScript fundamental at SoftUni
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me blagovest78@gmail.com